 The litigation is fairly new and comes on the heels of the U.S. Food and Drug Administration’s ongoing scrutiny of testosterone replacement therapy.

-Attorneys at the law firm of Reich & Binstock specialize in handling these types of pharmaceutical injury cases.
+Attorneys at the law firm of Reich & Binstock specialize in handling these types of drug injury lawsuits.
 Anyone who underwent testosterone replacement therapy and since has suffered heart attack, stroke or a blood clotting injury may want to talk to an attorney at Reich & Binstock, a law firm which has been fighting for 30 years for the rights of patients who were injured in the course of an unreasonably risky medical treatment.

 At Reich & Binstock, the consultation is free.
 The firm, which operates in all 50 states, will charge nothing to examine the circumstances and determine whether there is an entitlement to compensation for injuries related to testosterone replacement therapy.